-At all times when hosting guests in your residence room or Cluster unit, all Community Standards must be upheld; specifically those that pertain to alcohol, guests and noise.
+At all times when hosting guests in your residence room, Cluster unit, or Residence Apartment all Community Standards must be upheld by the resident and the Guest; specifically those that pertain to alcohol, guests and noise.
 For further clarity please refer to Schedule D s.
 2.1, 4.0, 4.3, and 7.1.